 The answer is NFC.

-Samsung Galaxy S9 LED cover gets the power from the phone battery through NFC.
+The LED wallet cover gets the power from the phone battery through NFC.
 The cover is a passive NFC device and communicates with the phone using the NFC chip inside the cover.

 Like other passive NFC devices, the case can draw power from the phone through electromagnetic induction to power up itself to offer some features.